adirrabani/Collector/README.md

 # Collector
-Application that collect data from web apis and write it to elastic search, other sample methods can be added as well (performance monitor samples for example).
+Application that collect data from web apis and write it to elasticsearch, other sample methods can be added as well (performance monitor samples for example).

 **Current integrations:**
 1. Google finance API in order to retrieve stocks data.